 Explore Vermont Education Opportunities

 Veterans: The Community College of Vermont offers a suite of resources for you.
-Visit the Veterans' Benefits Page, read about the College Assessment Test Information, or contact one of their Veterans Advisors.
+Visit the Veterans' Benefits Page or contact one of their Veterans Advisors.
 Your life experience may qualify for college credit and get you off to a solid start.

-Students: Take a look at the Vermont Student Association (VSAC) Start Where You Are website, and take time to investigate job descriptions and projections provided online by the Vermont Department of Labor.
+Students: Take a look at the Vermont Student Association (VSAC) Start Where You Are website and the Community College of Vermont's College and Career Guide.
 Work with your school counseling office to enroll in coursework that will prepare you for the careers that interest you.
 For a look at Vermont colleges at which to pursue post-high school studies in your area(s) of interest, see the Consortium of Vermont Colleges' Search by Major website.
 Consider getting a head start on college via the Vermont Dual Enrollment Program, in which students earn college credit while still in high school, thereby reducing the time and costs associated with getting a college degree.